Practical AI help

 One job, done well

 A LocalCare client was getting 30-40 invoices a month from subcontractors.
-Each one had to be opened, read, and typed into a spreadsheet for the bookkeeper.
-We built a small tool that reads the PDF, extracts the date, amount, GST, and supplier, and drops it into the spreadsheet with a flag if anything looks off.
-The owner spends about 5 minutes a week reviewing flags instead of an hour typing.
+Each one had to be opened, read, and the relevant numbers typed into a spreadsheet for the bookkeeper.
+About 90 seconds per invoice, twice a week.
+We built a small tool that reads the PDF, extracts the date, amount, GST, and supplier, and drops it into the spreadsheet with a flag if anything looks off (missing field, weird amount, unknown supplier).
+The owner spends about 5 minutes a week reviewing the flags instead of an hour typing.
 The bookkeeper sees the same spreadsheet she always did.
+Nothing else changed.
+That's the pattern: one specific task, one specific tool, one clear handoff.

 Start with one task